brunocalou/Timer/README.md

 # Timer
 Arduino timer library.
+Perfect for removing `delay()` functions from your code and to create asynchronous tasks easily.

-It supports callbacks with functions and methods
+It supports callbacks with functions and methods, so you can use it inside your classes

 ------------------------